 The text of the amendments made after the Bill of Rights is not provided here, but can be viewed at the National Archives.
 This is to highlight the fact that the unamended Constitution represents the original and complete vision of the Founders.
 It is the entire body of work the founders produced to define and limit the powers of the federal government and guide its creation.
-It describes the proposed new federal government as it was presented to the states for their acceptance, and as it existed at the time it was actually set up.
+It describes the proposed new federal government as it was presented to the states for their acceptance, and as it was actually set up originally.

 Just as importantly, the Bill of Rights is included because, as its preamble says, the states and the people were concerned the new central government might eventually abuse or misinterpret the powers that were being granted to it.
 The states were sovereigns within their own borders, and insisted that clear limits must be imposed on the central government before they would agree to submit to it.
 They also insisted that certain rights be guaranteed to their citizens, the people living in those states.
 They insisted upon these provisions precisely because the states and their citizens did not trust that the decision makers running the federal government would never misuse its power.